chitoperalta/rubberize/docs/getting_started.md

 ## Units

-Scientists and engineers often work with physical quantites, which have *units*.
+Scientists and engineers often work with physical quantities, which have *units*.
 Rubberize simplifies unit-aware calculations by integrating with [Pint](https://github.com/hgrecco/pint), which keeps track of physical quantities for you.

 > [!NOTE]
 > Pint is not a core dependency of `rubberize[notebook]`.
 If you want to work with units, you have to install it with: